 An important factor to consider before sending in your application is if you need a visa for the country you're going to.
 If so, make sure you apply with plenty of time before school starts.
 After all your hard work applying, it'd be disappointing to get in but not have your visa in time.

-The cost of a master's program can vary widely depending on what school you go to, so research different options to see what fits into your budget best.
+The cost of a TEFL master's program can vary widely depending on what school you go to, so research different options to see what fits into your budget best.
 Online programs can sometimes be cheaper, with an average range of $15,000-$20,000 per year.
-Going to more prestigious universities for their on-campus programs may run you over $40,000 a year.
+Going to more prestigious universities for their on-campus programs may run you between $30,000 to $40,000 a year.